 Your snake can die from the knock-on effects of stress, so it’s not a health problem that you can allow to continue indefinitely.
 Pet snakes, such as corn snakes and ball pythons, become stressed due to their living environment and your actions, such as over-handling.

 That’s why you need to take steps to make your snake feel more relaxed and at ease.
 The good news is that stress in pet snakes is relatively easy to resolve.
-It’s always related to something being wrong with their care, which with some simple modifications, you can quickly and easily correct.
+It’s always related to something being wrong with their care, which with some simple modifications, you can easily correct.

 What are the Signs of a Stressed Snake?

 Stress doesn’t have obvious visual symptoms like other snake health problems.
 However, there will be behavioral signs that your snake is unhappy.
 This is your snake’s way of letting you know that there’s something wrong.
 The symptoms of stress in snakes include:

 - Your snake will refuse to eat, even if by their regular schedule they should be hungry.